Finding a lost pension

 Your pension is your money.
 If you lose track of your pot it is possible that it will become what is known as a ‘dormant asset’ and no longer be available to you or loved ones.
 Keeping a close eye on your savings and investments means you will not fall foul of tax rules, and it makes it much easier to plan your estate and be sure you can enjoy the retirement that you deserve.

 As part of the Pension Act 2021, the UK government recently agreed to set up a Pensions Dashboard which will help you keep track of where your retirement savings are in one place, although this is not expected until at least 2023.
 In the meantime, there are other ways to find pots that might have got lost along the way.

 Before you start, you need to get as much information as possible together.
 Try to find old statements and contracts which may help organisations in tracing your pension.

 The government has a pension tracing service which can help you by post and online.
 While this is free it is a limited service and still requires you to reach out to pension providers yourself.
 For more information use this link.

 You can also use the government’s Unclaimed Assets register.
 This is particularly helpful if you are trying to find savings and investments as well as pensions that you have misplaced.
 It costs £25 and more information can be found here.

-Alternatively, Raindrop has created a pension finding service which will easily help you trace lost pots.
+Alternatively, Raindrop has created a pension finding service which will easily help you trace and combine lost pots.
 All you need is the name of the pension provider and Raindrop will take care of the rest!
 For more information click here.

 Considering combining your pots?